Burger & Lobster in the Flatiron District of New York City

 Live lobster tanks

-When you walk through the doors of Burger & Lobster, the first thing you will notice are the tanks of live lobsters.
-There were some massive creatures in the tanks, some even over 10 pounds.
+When I walked through the doors of Burger & Lobster, I first noticed the tanks of live lobsters.
+Some of the creatures were massive, some even over 10 pounds.

-I was told that there was a fisherman and his family who moved to Nova Scotia just for the purpose of supplying Burger & Lobster with live lobsters.
-Prices are kept surprisingly low for a city such as New York City by the fact that it is cheaper to ship lobsters to here than to other cities in the country.
+A worker told me how a fisherman and his family moved to Nova Scotia to supply Burger & Lobster with live lobsters.
+Prices are kept surprisingly low for a city such as New York City because shipping lobsters here is cheaper than to other cities in the country.

-If you are looking to take home a live whole lobster, you can purchase one for about $20 a pound.
+If you want to take home a live whole lobster, you can purchase one for about $20 a pound.

 Long bar with plenty of first come, first serve seating